athar-adv/Jexplorer/docs_md/editors/context_menu_editor.md

 }
 ```

-Now, you may be wondering how to edit default context menus without completely overwriting them, and that's by specifying `ContextMenuConfigs::Menus::value_type::Contents` as a function that accepts a `createInterface` function that can be called to get a `ContextMenuInterface`.
+Now, you may be wondering how to edit default context menus without completely overwriting them, and that's by specifying `ContextMenuConfigs_Menu::Contents` as a function that accepts a `createInterface(default: string?)` function that can be called to get a `ContextMenuInterface`.

-This `ContextMenuInterface` will contain the default context menu you specified in the `DefaultActionsName` field.
+This `ContextMenuInterface` will contain the default context menu you specified as `default` (usually it is "DefaultInstance" or "Service")

 Everything else should be clear enough for you to understand.
 If it isn't, heres an example of an extensive ContextMenuConfigs module i made for my game: